gdevos010/mlp-utils/README.md

 #### Normalization

-- `UnitNorm`: Normalizes a tensor to have a unit L2 norm along a given dimension.
+- `L2Norm`: Normalizes a tensor to have a unit L2 norm along a given dimension.

 #### Residual